Skip to Main Content

 Searching for resources

-Research topics in public administration, dispute resolution, and community development can be very interdisciplinary in nature and therefore there really isn't one "best database" to search.
-Instead, it is recommended you start your research by using a multidisciplinary search tool like the Library's main search tool, Library Search, or Google Scholar.
+Research topics in public administration and community development can be very interdisciplinary.
+As such, there really isn't one "best" database to search.
+It is recommended you start your research by using a multidisciplinary search tool like the Library's main search tool, Library Search, or Google Scholar.
 This will help you get a sense of the literature that exists on your topic, both from within the Library's collection, as well as what's available on the open Internet.

 Beyond Library Search and Google Scholar, the Library does have a large number of smaller disciplinary journal article databases that are listed as "best bets" for public administration and related topics, which you can also explore.